kquaziportfolio/kquaziportfolio.github.io/README.md

 Scriptjacker is a payload generation and hosting tool designed for Python code execution.
 It works by disassembling an inputed Python function, hosting it on a Flask server (obfuscated), and decoding it on the client-side to execute the code.
 For more information, please visit [the main repo](https://github.com/kquaziportfolio/scriptjacker).<br><br>
 ## Strangepiler
 Strangepiler is a stack based language partially based on assembly.
 The interpreter (strangepiler.py) has 2 commands, a run command that takes a Strangepiler file (.WAC) and executes it, and a compiler to Python that currently does nothing.
 For more information, please visit [the main repo](https://github.com/kquaziportfolio/strangepiler).<br><br>
+## CredManager
+CredManager is a credential manager writtin Python.
+It contains all the tools needed for a web app to implement authentication.
+It automatically expires tokens based of random keys from Python's secrets module.For more information, please visit [the main repo](https://github.com/kquaziportfolio/credmanager).<br><br>